FREQUENTLY ASKED QUESTIONS

 When you click the "view" button corresponding to a given version of a file, Revisions downloads the file and then opens it using the system default app for that particular file type.
 If you want to change the default app, first click the "download" button corresponding to this file, save the file wherever you wish, then switch to the Finder, select the file, and choose "Get info..." from the File menu.
 Under "Open with:", select your preferred app and click the "Change all..." button.

 When a file has been modified in a given edit group it is possible to compare the version of the file as it existed prior to the edits with the version produced by those modifications.
 Clicking on the "compare" button opens both versions and lets you manually scan for the differences between them.
 For certain types of files, however, there exist third-party apps that can compare (diff) the versions and display exactly what was changed: Revisions currently natively integrates with Kaleidoscope, Araxis Merge, Changes, TextWrangler, and BBEdit (and others are available via scripting, see the next question!).
 Each of these can display diffs of plain-text files (and related files that are essentially plain-text with markup).
 In addition, Araxis Merge and Kaleidoscope can display diffs of various types of image files.
-If you are not familiar with any of these we recommend that you try out Kaleidoscope, an excellent app which has a 15-day free trial period.
+If you are not familiar with any of these we recommend that you try out Kaleidoscope, an excellent app which has a two-week free trial period (at least at the time of this writing).

 To use any one of these external diff apps with Revisions, first download and install your preferred app, and launch it at least once initially to make sure it is working properly.
 Then in the setup tab of Revisions, select that app from the drop-down menu.
 Finally, clicking on the "compare" button will open the comparison in the selected diff app for those file formats supported by the app.
 If for some reason a file that you think ought to open in the diff app does not (i.e. if it instead is compared by separately opening the pre-edit and post-edit versions) then contact me...
 I should be able to help you out!